-The UK has more than four million closed circuit television cameras (CCTVs) which have proved to dramatically reduce crime and antisocial behaviour.
+The UK has more than four million closed circuit television cameras (CCTVs), which have proved to dramatically reduce crime and antisocial behaviour.

-- Effectively managing CCTVs, knowing where they all are, who they belong to and what their capabilities are – which is crucial information for police agencies and local government.
+- Effectively managing CCTVs, knowing where they all are, who they belong to and what their capabilities are – is crucial information for police agencies and local government.

 - Identifying, managing and sharing camera information in their area and beyond.

-The Salford system started with 260 council cameras and 300 additional private ones, more than doubling their ‘reach’ and has over 178 users.
+The Salford system started with 260 council cameras and 300 additional private ones, more than doubling their ‘reach’ and currently has over 178 users.

 - Ability to define access routes and to determine the potential of camera footage.

 - These benefits combine to deliver greater public and company business engagement for crime and disorder.